-All committee members will be required to take part in the GOsC's appraisal system and will receive appropriate training.
-Details of the appraisal process can be found in the GOsC Governance Handbook.
+All Committee members are required to take part in the GOsC's annual performance and development process and will receive appropriate training.
+Details of the process can be found in the Governance Handbook.

 Standards in public life

 You will be expected to demonstrate high standards of corporate and personal conduct.
 This includes behaving in accordance with the standards of probity ('the quality of being honest and behaving correctly') required by public appointees outlined in the 'Seven Principles of Public Life' set out by the Committee on Standards in Public Life (see Appendix 2), the GOsC Code of Conduct and other requirements outlined in the GOsC Governance Handbook